 Slow Cooker Potato Soup Recipe Video (1 Minute)

 The first step in this Slow Cooker Potato Soup recipe is probably the most time consuming — chopping up a storm.
 Chop up lots of potatoes (I strongly recommend Yukon golds), a big onion (white or yellow), and lots of cooked bacon (you can fry or microwave the bacon while you chop, or buy it pre-cooked).

-Then toss everything in the slow cooker, along with lots of good-quality chicken (or vegetable) stock.
+Then toss everything in the slow cooker (<– this is the one I use!), along with lots of good-quality chicken (or vegetable) stock.

 Then once everything has slow cooked, you’ve gotta do the final step on the stovetop.
 I know, I know, this recipe isn’t 100% slow cooker.
-But in order to have a soup that’s nice and thick and avoid using heavy cream (with all of that unnecessary fat and calories), we need to make a quick and easy creamy roux on the stove.
+But in order to have a soup that’s nice and thick and avoid using heavy cream, we need to make a quick and easy creamy roux on the stove.

-So just melt your butter (or you can use reserved bacon grease, if you fried the bacon on the stove) and whisk it together with some flour to form a roux.
+So just melt your butter (or you can use reserved bacon grease, if you fried the bacon on the stove, which will be way more flavorful) and whisk it together with some flour to form a roux.
 Then whisk in a can of evaporated milk.
 And once the mixture comes to a simmer, it will thicken up into a really thick gravy-like mixture.
 Add that to directly to the slow cooker, and give everything a stir.